riannevg/arminas-travel/_excposts/antropologiaexc.md

   - Mexico-City-Excursions
 header_image: /images/vertical.jpg
 ---
-### Main Information
+## Mexico City and Museum of Anthropology
+&nbsp;

+### Discovering the Heart of Mexico City

-Mexico City is one of the largest and momst populous cities in the world.
-Its age is a paradox.
-If reference is foundation of Mexico – Tenochtitlan by ancient Mexica, by mid-14th century, then it is a young city.
-If focus on its historical nature as the agglomeration of some 50 small regions, all of them ancient city-states, then its age goes beyond 2,000 years.
+Mexico City is a metropolis of contrasts, where ancient history meets modern vibrancy.
+As one of the largest and most populous cities in the world, its age is a paradox.
+If we consider the foundation of Mexico-Tenochtitlan by the ancient Mexica in the mid-14th century, it is relatively young.
+However, if we focus on its historical essence as an agglomeration of around 50 small regions, each an ancient city-state, its age spans over 2,000 years.

+### Exploring Tenochtitlan and the Zócalo

-You will be able to visit Tenochtitlan, the historical center of the city, as well as Plaza de la Constitucion, more commonly known as Zocalo, with its government buildings and the Cathedral.
-You will visit the National Palace, the seat of the Federal Executive Power.
-See the staircase of the Empress, Presidential balcony, Central and Back Patios, Murals by Diego Rivera.
-Then you will be amused by the majestic view of the Cathedral with its Altar of the Kings, Archangel, Pinnacle, Metropolitan Sacrarium, and Alta of Forgiveness.
+Begin your journey at the historic center of the city, Tenochtitlan, and the Plaza de la Constitución, more commonly known as the Zócalo.
+Here, you’ll find iconic government buildings and the majestic Cathedral.
+At the National Palace, the seat of the Federal Executive Power, explore the staircase of the Empress, the Presidential balcony, and the central and back patios.
+Admire the vibrant murals by Diego Rivera, which depict the rich tapestry of Mexico's history.

-Than you will enjoy the view of the main city avenue – Paseo de la Reforma with its historical monuments.
+Next, be captivated by the grandeur of the Cathedral, with its Altar of the Kings, the Archangel, Pinnacle, Metropolitan Sacrarium, and the Altar of Forgiveness.

+### Strolling Along Paseo de la Reforma

+Take in the sights of Paseo de la Reforma, the city's main avenue, lined with historical monuments and offering a glimpse into the dynamic pulse of Mexico City.

+### The Anthropological Museum: A Journey Through Time

-Do not miss to visit the Anthropological Museum, which is the finest archaeological museum in the world.
-It is located on more than 10,000 square meters; it has 26 exhibitive halls where you can see thousands of artifacts, including burial tombs, giant Olmec stone heads, the famous Aztec Calendar Stone and the reconstructed Mayan temple.
+Your visit wouldn’t be complete without exploring the National Museum of Anthropology, considered the finest archaeological museum in the world.
+Spread over more than 10,000 square meters, it features 26 exhibition halls where you can marvel at thousands of artifacts.
+From burial tombs and giant Olmec stone heads to the famous Aztec Calendar Stone and a reconstructed Mayan temple, the museum is a treasure trove of Mexico’s ancient civilizations.